akikoplays/uvpacker-blender-addon/README.md

 ## Requirements
 The addon requires Blender v2.9.
-UV-Packer exists only for 64 bit Windows.
+UV-Packer exists only for 64 bit Windows (Linux, Apple to be released soon)

 ## Video Features